Friday, February 13, 2026

 WE ARE 100% INDEPENDENT AND READER-FUNDED.
 FOR A GUARANTEED AD-FREE EXPERIENCE AND TO SUPPORT REAL NEWS, PLEASE SIGN UP HERE, TODAY.

-📍WHEN & WHERE: The shooting occurred on January 24 in Minneapolis, Minnesota.
+📍WHEN & WHERE: The firing occurred on Wednesday in the Northern District of New York.

 IN FULL